-However, some bites aren’t so easy to contend with.
-If you experience any of the following symptoms, visit the nearest Midwest Express Clinic as soon as possible:
+Some bites aren’t so easy to contend with.
+If you experience any of the following symptoms below, visit the nearest Midwest Express Clinic as soon as possible:

 - Toxic reaction from a single bite from an insect or spider (black widow spider, brown recluse spider, scorpion, or puss caterpillar/wooly slug)

 - Toxic reaction from multiple stings or bites from a bee, wasp, or fire ant.